tanzislam/cryptopals/README.md

  - [GNU Compiler Collection (GCC)](https://gcc.gnu.org/).
 I used v8.2.0 in
    [MSYS2](https://www.msys2.org/) on Windows 7.
 On macOS Sierra I used the default [Clang](http://clang.llvm.org) v8.0.0 (build `clang-800.0.42.1`)
    which is compatible with GCC.
+On macOS Tiger (on a PowerPC G3 iBook) I used GCC v7.4.0 (invoked as `g++-mp-7`) from [MacPorts](https://www.macports.org).

  - [GNU Make](https://www.gnu.org/software/make/).
 I used v4.2.1 in MinGW-w64 in
    Windows 7 (invoked as `mingw32-make`).
-On macOS Sierra I installed v4.2.1 using [Homebrew](http://brew.sh) (invoked as `gmake` to distinguish from the system default v3.8.1).
-On Ubuntu I had to upgrade to Cosmic (18.10).
+On macOS Sierra and Tiger I installed v4.2.1 (invoked as `gmake` to distinguish from the system default v3.8.1) using [Homebrew](https://brew.sh) and MacPorts, respectively.
+On Ubuntu I had to upgrade to Cosmic (18.10) to get v4.2.1.

+ - [Git](https://git-scm.com/).
+On Windows 7 and 10 I used the Git for Windows
+   download.
+On macOS Sierra and Tiger I installed the latest version using Homebrew and MacPorts, respectively.

  - [Boost C++ Libraries](http://www.boost.org/).
 I used the "master" branch from [modular Boost](https://github.com/boostorg/boost).